jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 Now comes the fun part where R works so much better than FlowJo: plotting the data for all samples at once.
-This is based on the ggplot’s `facet_wrap` command (even if you don’t call that command).
-If we now use the ‘well’ column with `facet_wrap`, we’ll get meaningful title for each plot.
-Although you might not use this overview plot for any kind of publication (espcially not something boring like your singlet gate), this kind of plot allows you to immediatley spot any issues with certain samples (dead cells, clumped cells, technical issues with your FACS machine).
+This is based on the ggplot’s `facet_wrap` command (included by default in `ggcyto` when using even if you don’t explicitly call that command).
+If we now use the ‘well’ column with `facet_wrap`, we’ll get meaningful titles for each plot.
+Although you might not use this overview plot for any kind of publication (espcially not something boring like your singlet gate), this kind of plot allows you to immediately spot any issues with certain samples (dead cells, clumped cells, technical errors with your FACS machine).
 Thus, I recommend generating these overview plots at each gating step.

 ``` r
 ggcyto(gs,aes(x=FSC.A,y=FSC.H),subset="root")+geom_hex(bins = 100)+geom_gate("Singlets")+